AltinLab/TCRdock/README.md

 Those specific
 package versions should work, but there should also be plenty of flexibility on the versions.
-The TCR and MHC parsing code also requires the NCBI BLAST+ software to be installed, which can be done by running the script `download_blast.py`.
+The TCR and MHC parsing code also requires the NCBI BLAST+ software to be installed, which can be done using conda.
 A potential installation route would be:

 ```
-conda create --name tcrdock_test python blast
+conda create -c bioconda --name tcrdock_test python blast
 source activate tcrdock_test   # or: conda activate tcrdock_test
 pip install <path/to/cloned/repo>
 ```